bo1929/KRANK/README.md

   --help
   -l,--library-dir TEXT:DIR REQUIRED
                               Path to the directory containing the library.
-  -t,--taxonomy-dmp TEXT:DIR REQUIRED
+  -t,--taxonomy-dir TEXT:DIR REQUIRED
-                              Path to the file containing the taxonomy files.
+                              Path to the directory containing the taxonomy files.
   -i,--input-file TEXT:FILE REQUIRED
                               Path to the file containing paths and taxon IDs of reference k-mer sets.
   --from-library,--from-scratch{false}